rnguyen7388/react-portfolio/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # React Portfolio
 ## Description
-  Portfolio updated with new links to projects, social medias, and resume.
+  Portfolio updated using react with new links to projects, social medias, and resume.

 # Image
 ![](images/portfolio.jpg)